 - Invest in flame-less candles.
 These candles contain a light bulb rather than an open flame, and take the danger out of your pet knocking over a candle.
 Cats are notorious for starting fires when their tails turn over lit candles.

 - Beware of water bowls on wooden decks.
 Do not leave a glass water bowl for your pet outside on a wooden deck.
 The sun’s rays when filtered through the glass and water can actually heat up and ignite the wooden deck beneath it.
 Choose stainless steel or ceramic bowls instead.

 - Keep Pets Near Entrances When Away From Home.
 Keep collars on pets and leashes at the ready in case firefighters need to rescue your pet.
 When leaving pets home alone, keep them in areas or rooms near entrances where firefighters can easily find them.

 - Secure Young Pets.
 Especially with young puppies, keep them confined away from potential fire-starting hazards when you are away from home such as in crates or behind baby gates in secure areas.

 - Consider Using Monitored Smoke Detectors.
-Since pets left alone can’t escape a burning home – consider a monitored smoke detectors which are connected to a monitoring center so emergency responders can be contacted when you’re not home.
+Since pets left alone can’t escape a burning home – consider monitored smoke detectors, which are connected to a monitoring center so emergency responders can be contacted when you’re not home.
 These systems provide an added layer of protection beyond battery-operated smoke alarms.

 - Affix a Pet Alert Window Cling.
 Write down the number of pets inside your house and attach the static cling to a front window.
 This critical information saves rescuers time when locating your pets.
 Make sure to update the number of pets listed.